chARpack/chARpack.github.io/src/routes/manual/02-normal_mode/00-menu.md

 The **Save/Load** button opens another dialog that shows you all the molecule files on your device.
 Loading a file adds its contents, which consists of one or multiple molecules, to the scene.
 Saving to a file saves the whole content of the current scene.
-The files are stored in chARp's internal molecules/scene format.
+The files are stored in chARpack's internal molecules/scene format.
-For saving or loading to different file formats, you need to connect your device to a dedicated chARp server.
+For saving or loading to different file formats, you need to connect your device to a dedicated chARpack server.
 Check the later chapters for more information on how to do that.

 ### Settings